 To give you an idea of how much you should expect to pay for a used Mazda CX-5, here are thecarconnection.com website’s used price ranges for each model year.

 |Model year||Minimum used price||Maximum used price|

 Mazda CX-5 rivals

-There are loads of models out there that can lay claim to being in competition with the Mazda CX-5, but not too many of them are as good an all-round package as the Mazda.
+There are loads of models out there that can lay claim to being in competition with the Mazda CX-5, but not too many of them are as good an all-around package as the Mazda.
 The Honda CR-V and the Toyota RAV4 are perhaps the closest rivals to the CX-5, but you’d have to be a dedicated Honda or Toyota fan to claim either of them are anywhere near as stylish or desirable as the Mazda.

-Other segment rivals include the Ford Escape, Subaru Forester, Nissan Rogue, Kia Sportage, Hyundai Tucson and the Volkswagen Tiguan.
+Other segment rivals include the Ford Escape, Subaru Forester, Nissan Rogue, Kia Sportage, Hyundai Tucson, and the Volkswagen Tiguan.
 That’s a lot of competition, but the Mazda can hold its head up high in any of this company.